EllyPirelly/learnings-wes-bos-JSbeginner/module-08-data-types/README.md

 # Module 8 - Data Types

-As most of the "Module 8 - Data Types" content is information and coding bits, this README here is used as an extensive notepad.
+As most of the content is information and coding bits, this README here is used as an extensive notepad. <br>
+Content of this module is information and coding bits, no project.

 [Objects](#Objects)